gosexy/gosexy.org/markdown/db/result.md

 Dumps the whole result set into an slice.

-Panics if the argument is not a pointer to slice of maps or structs.
+Panics if the argument is not a pointer to an slice of maps/structs.

 You can only use this function one time per result set.